OFS/ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 - Port, FME CSR
 - Remote Signal Tap

-Intel OFS is extensible to meet the needs of a broad set of customer applications, however not all use cases are easily served.
-The general uses cases listed below are examples where the Intel OFS base design can be easily re-used to build a custom FIM:
+OFS is extensible to meet the needs of a broad set of customer applications, however not all use cases are easily served.
+The general uses cases listed below are examples where the OFS base design can be easily re-used to build a custom FIM:
-1. Use Intel OFS reference design as-is
+1. Use OFS reference design as-is
-    - Porting the code to another platform that is identical to Intel OFS reference platform changing targeted FPGA device and pinout
+    - Porting the code to another platform that is identical to the OFS reference platform only changing target FPGA device and pinout
     - Change I/O assignments without changing design
-2. Update the configuration of peripheral IP in Intel OFS reference design, not affecting FIM architecture
+2. Update the configuration of peripheral IP in OFS reference design, not affecting FIM architecture
     - External memory settings
     - HSSI analog settings
-3. Remove/update peripheral feature in Intel OFS reference design, not affecting FIM architecture
+3. Remove/update peripheral feature in OFS reference design, not affecting FIM architecture
     - External memory speed/width change
     - Change 10G Ethernet to 25 or 100G Ethernet IP
     - Change number of VFs supported
-4. Add new features as an extension to Intel OFS reference design, not affecting FIM architecture
+4. Add new features as an extension to OFS reference design, not affecting FIM architecture
     - Add/remove external memory interface to the design
     - Add/remove user clocks for AFU
     - Add/remove IP to the design with connection to AFU

-More advanced use cases requiring changes or additions to the host PCIe channel are not easily supported with this release of the Intel OFS FIM.
+More advanced use cases requiring changes or additions to the host PCIe channel are not easily supported with this release of the OFS FIM.

 Reuse of the provided host management FPGA logic and software is the fastest and most simple approach to FIM customization.
 ## 1.3.
 Prerequisites

 ### 1.3.1.
 Base Knowledge and Skills Prerequisites

-The Intel OFS is an advanced application of FPGA technology.
+OFS is an advanced application of FPGA technology.
 This guide assumes you have the following FPGA logic design-related knowledge and skills:

 - FPGA compilation flows using Intel<sup>&reg;</sup> Quartus<sup>&reg;</sup> Prime Pro Edition design flow.
 - Static Timing closure, including familiarity with the Timing Analyzer tool in Intel<sup>&reg;</sup> Quartus<sup>&reg;</sup> Prime Pro Edition, applying timing constraints, Synopsys* Design Constraints (.sdc) language and Tcl scripting, and design methods to close on timing critical paths.